TommyB123/samp-map-parser/README.md

 #### Notes
 * If the `--file` argument is used, the script will process only the specified file.
 * If the `--interior`, `--world`, or `--priority` arguments are provided, they will override the respective attributes for all objects in the map.
-* The script will output the converted map files to the specified output directory with the `.map` extension by default.
+* The script will output the converted map files to the specified output directory with the `.txt` extension by default.

 ### Using the PAWN Filterscript
 * Open `mapconvert.pwn` in your editor of choice.